dimitri-nicolo/calico/master/getting-started/kubernetes/installation/helm/index.md

 - Ensure that Tiller is running, and your local helm CLI tool is configured to speak to it.

-- Ensure you've acquired the {{ site.prodname }} Helm Artifacts from the Tigera support portal:
+- Ensure you've acquired the {{ site.prodname }} Helm Artifacts from the [Tigera support portal](https://support.tigera.io):

-  - tigera-secure-core.tgz
+  - tigera-secure-ee-core.tgz
   - tigera-secure-ee.tgz

 ## Step 1: Craft your values.yaml for Tigera Secure EE Core with Helm

-- Before we install, we must build a values.yaml to configure {{ site.prodname }} for your environment.
+Before we install, we must build a helm values file to configure {{ site.prodname }} Core for your environment.

 ### Configure your Datastore Connection